-Note: These steps, which use the CLI, are optional since the same configuration can be done via KVM.
-See Get Started Using KX III (on page 8) for more information.
+Note: These steps, which use the CLI, are optional.
+The same configuration can be done via the Remote or Local Console.

 KX III devices come from the factory with default factory settings.
 When you first power up and connect to the device, you must set the following basic parameters so the device can be accessed securely from the network: